DonjVu/ASICPP/README.md

 ## Contributing

-Contributions to the development of the Cal Poly Pomona Companion App are welcome!
+Contributions to the development of the ASICPP are welcome!
 If you'd like to contribute, please follow these guidelines:

 - Fork the repository and create your branch from `main`.
 - Make your changes and test thoroughly.